learning2hash/learning2hash.github.io/tutorial.md

 The original Matlab code supplied by the authors is [here](https://github.com/sjmoran/GRH).
 We will code up a version of the model in Python 3.
 This tutorial will train the model on the CIFAR-10 dataset and benchmark retrieval effectiveness against LSH (random projections).

-First step is to instantiate a virtual environment for Python3:
+First step is to instantiate a virtual environment for Python3 and install the tensorflow library:

 <pre>
 python3 -m venv ./hashing_tutorial
 source hashing_tutorial/bin/activate
+python3 -m pip install --upgrade pip python3 -m pip install tensorflow==2.2.0
 </pre>

 Reminscent of the expectation maximisation algorithm (EM), the model consists of two steps, performed in a loop: learning of the hashing hyperplanes followed by smoothing of the predicted bits based on the image relationship graph defined by the labels.